josefriasg/aequilibrium/README.md

 * Rank sort order: Transformers from a team will be sorted in descending order depending on their rank.
 This decision was made because it was the way that the provided example would generate the expected result

 * Response battle: In the following cases, the program will return "None" as the winner of a battle and 0 survivors:

-	-In case there is a tie in the number of battles won -In case Optimus Prime and Predaking are part of a battle.
+	-In case there is a tie in the number of battles won

+	-In case Optimus Prime and Predaking are part of a battle.
 Also, it will return 0 number of battles.

 	-In case that all transformer IDs provided are from the same team.
 It will return 0 number of battles.

 * "Create transformer" endpoint: When creating a transformer, the program will validate that there is no other transformer with the same ID.
 If it does, the consumer will get a Bad Request response

 * "Update transformer" endpoint: When updating a transformer, the program will validate that a transformer with the given Id exists in the Database.
 If it doesn't, the consumer will get a Bad Request response

 * Database: This program uses an in-memory H2 database.
-To access it, go to http://localhost:8080/h2-console/ and access with URL:jdbc:h2:mem:transformers user:sa password:(empty)
+To access it, go to http://localhost:8080/h2-console/ and access with:

+-URL:jdbc:h2:mem:transformers

+-user:sa

+-password:(empty)